Cromer Lifeboat Station: Motor lifeboats (Cromer / Cromer No.1)

-Pre ON numbers are unofficial numbers used by the Lifeboat Enthusiast Society to reference early lifeboats not included on the official RNLI list.
+Pre ON numbers are unofficial numbers used by the Lifeboat Enthusiasts' Society to reference early lifeboats not included on the official RNLI list.

-No. 2 station
+Pulling and Sailing (P&S) lifeboats (Cromer No.2)

-When the station received its first motor lifeboat, a No. 2 station was established located in the old boathouse.
-It was closed in 1967 when the station received an inshore lifeboat.
+When the station received its first motor lifeboat, a No.2 station was established located in the old boathouse.
+The station was closed in 1967, replaced with a Inshore lifeboat.